liek51/civet/docs/civet_XML.md

 production pipelines do not use `civet_run`, rather they have their own pipeline driver script that calls `parse_XML()` directly.
-This gives us tighter control and allows us to simplify the interface (for example, in that case we can place the driver script in the user’s path and unlike with `civet_run` the user does not need to know the path to the XML defining the pipeline).
+This gives us tighter control and allows us to simplify the interface (for example, in that case we can place the driver script in the user's path and unlike with `civet_run` the user does not need to know the path to the XML defining the pipeline).
 If a pipeline has its own driver script then it is up to the developer to determine if they want to implement